nelmaliki/nelmaliki.github.io/README.md

 The build process puts the static artifacts into the out directory.
 Github workflow actions compile the app into a /out directory and hosts the website with it.
 Do not check in /out.

+to host locally, from root directory run:
-For local development run "npx serve out" from the root directory.
+"npx serve out"

+For development use
+npm run dev